swalha1999/CinemaPrototype/entities/src/main/java/il/cshaifasweng/OCSFMediatorExample/entities/messages/ReadMe.md

 some time the session is expired, so the client should send a new login request message to get a new session key. and we can add a new message type to handle the session expired message.

+### `Copy Constructor`

+its very important to add a copy constructor to the message class to avoid the shallow copy of the message object. and for every new Request and Response message class.